dotdott/Weather-API/README.md

 It get the user city, the weather conditions & weather degrees.
 The user is allowed to change from Fahrenheit to Celsius by clicking  in the degree and it will automaticly converting back and forth to Fahrenheit/Celsius.

-Also have icon giving by WeatherApi according to weather condition.
+Also have icon giving by WeatherApi according to weather condition && background color ajusting according to the weather condition.

 Then, i used another api @MapQuest to get a small 'map' to display the user position and display it below the city name.